-The incorporation of genetic studies in the study of otorhinolaryngological pathology is aimed at early diagnosis, establishing a prognosis, and is decisive in guiding efficient pharmacological treatment.
+The incorporation of genetic studies in the study of otorhinolaryngological pathology is aimed at early diagnosis, establishing the prognosis and is decisive to guide an efficient pharmacological treatment.

-Having our own laboratory specialising in clinical analysis allows us to carry out tests and design specific panels, and obtain results on the same day, such as predictive markers for head and neck cancer, autoimmune diseases in Otorhinolaryngology, chronic infections, or allergies.
+Having our own laboratory specialized in clinical analysis allows us to perform tests and design specific panels, and obtain results on the same day, such as predictive markers for head and neck cancer, autoimmune diseases in Otorhinolaryngology, chronic infections or allergic studies.

-Advanced package of vestibular studies in patients with central and peripheral balance disorders that allowing us to evaluate the vestibulo-ocular reflex (VOR), responsible for keeping the images we see during our daily movements stable.
-It includes the cephalic impulse test, advanced oculomotor tests, saccade study, positional tests, and caloric test.
+Advanced package of vestibular studies in patients with central and peripheral balance disorders that allows us to evaluate the vestibulo-ocular reflex (VOR), responsible for keeping stable the images we see during our daily movements.
+It includes the cephalic impulse test, advanced oculomotor tests, saccade study, positional tests and caloric test.

 All patients with hearing or balance disorders require a complete analytical study (biochemistry, blood count and metabolic series), including the detection of neurotransmitters in plasma (Neuropanel) and the evaluation of total antioxidant status.

 The Doppler ultrasound study measures the speed of blood flow through the blood vessels of the brain.
-In our Neuro-Otorhinolaryngology department it is especially useful for the diagnosis of vertebrobasilar insufficiency.
+In our department of Neuro-Otorhinolaryngology it is especially useful for the diagnosis of vertebrobasilar insufficiency.

 CT and MRI of the ear with study of the posterior fossa.